LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The Arithmetic and Logic Unit has as its main element an 8-bit Adder.
 The addition calculation is performed continuously.

+This means that any change to any ALUA or ALUB input data immediately causes the output result to change.
+In reality there is a propagation delay of about 25ns for the 74LS83 chip.

 The Subtraction operation is done by inverting the value of operand B (one's complement) and adds one by applying the SU signal to the Carry In input (two's complement).

 The output to the Bus is provided by a three-state buffer and is active only when the EU control signal is high.

+This action occurs for any arithmetic instruction with are ADD and SUB during [ micro-step T6 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure5.png).

 The W pin has the role of displaying when the Result is writing to the Bus.

 ### Implementation of the RAM Memory module
-Figure 1 shows the structure of the SAP-1 computer seen from a modular point of view.
+[ Figure 1 ]( https://github.com/LincaMarius/ISAP-1_Logisim_Simulation/blob/main/Pictures/Figure1.png) shows the structure of the SAP-1 computer seen from a modular point of view.

 Figure 11 shows the Memory block of the SAP-1 computer and its connection to the system.